qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 feature you can select between a |radionbuttonon| :guilabel:`Two color` and |radiobuttonoff| :guilabel:`Color ramp` setting.
 Among other settings you can use the |checkbox| :guilabel:`Feature centroid` as :guilabel:`Reference point`.
-The 'Gradient Fill` :guilabel:`Symbol layer type` is also available through the :guilabel:`Symbol` menu of the Categorized and Graduated Renderer and through the :guilabel:`Rule properties` of the Rule based renderer.
+The 'Gradient Fill` :guilabel:`Symbol layer type` is also available through the :guilabel:`Symbol` menu of the Categorized and Graduated Renderer and through the :guilabel:`Rule properties` menu of the Rule based renderer.

 Note that once you have set the size in the lower levels of the :guilabel:`Symbol layers` diaolog